brain-bzh/PEFSL/README.md

 # How to install and run the demo on your computer
 It is also possible to run the demo on your computer using onnx.
-Example weights are also available [on this link](https://drive.google.com/file/d/1u2a_PXEhzabauGSO_mkPQRekgvphM5L8/view?usp=sharing) under the name `resnet9_strided_16fmaps.onnx`.
-In order to run the demo using onnx :
+Example weights are also available [on this link](https://drive.google.com/file/d/1u2a_PXEhzabauGSO_mkPQRekgvphM5L8/view?usp=sharing) under the name `resnet9_strided_16fmaps.pt`:

-using pytorch backbone :
-(checkout [python file](backbone_loader/backbone_pytorch/model.py) for implemented models name) (backbone weight must match backbone type)
 ```bash
 python3 main.py pytorch --device-pytorch cpu --path-pytorch-weight resnet9_strided_16fmaps.pt
 ```